 Meetings.
-There shall be an annual meeting of Type I members of the Association for the purpose of the election of officers and other such business as may properly come before the meeting, and there shall be additional regular and special meetings, as set forth in the Rules and Regulations.
-All meetings shall be at the call of the Chairman, or in the event of his inability to act, at the call of the Chairman Elect.
-The Chairman, or in his absence or inability to act, the Chairman Elect may call additional special meetings of the Board to transact the affairs of the Association, and special meetings may also be called upon the written request of at least seven (7) Type I members of the Board.
-There shall be at least one (1) special meeting which shall be known as a "Board Retreat" for the purpose of eliciting comments and input from the various constituencies of the Indiana Hospital Association; to identify and establish priorities for future goals and expected results which may be key to the Association and the health care industry; to establish a mechanism to measure these goals and to evaluate whether or not they have been achieved; and for such other purposes and goals as may be established by the Board of Directors in calling such meeting.
-The Board may, prior to a Retreat, solicit the thinking of Advisory Councils, Committees, Districts, affiliated societies, and liaison organizations, and may, as appropriate, invite representatives thereof to attend the Retreat.
-At least five (5) days written notice of the date, time, and place of the meetings of the Board shall be given by the President of the corporation.
+There shall be an annual meeting or special meeting of Type I members of the Association for the purpose of the ratification of officers and Directors and other such business as may properly come before the meeting, and there may be additional regular and special meetings, as set forth in the Rules and Regulations.
+Meetings of the Board of Directors shall be at the call of the Chair, or in the Chair’s absence or inability to act, at the call of the Chair Elect.
+The Chair, or in the Chair’s absence or inability to act, the Chair Elect, may call additional special meetings of the Board of Directors to transact the affairs of the Association, and special meetings of the Board of Directors shall be called upon the written request of at least seven (7) members of the Board of Directors.
+Meetings of the Board of Directors may be held in person or virtual, at the discretion of the Chair, or in the Chair’s absence or inability to act, the discretion of the Chair Elect.
+There shall be at least one (1) special meeting which shall be known as a "Board Retreat" for the purpose of eliciting comments and input from the various constituencies of the Association; to identify and establish priorities for future goals and expected results which may be key to the Association and the health care industry; to establish a mechanism to measure these goals and to evaluate whether or not they have been achieved; and for such other purposes and goals as may be established by the Board of Directors in calling such meeting.
+The Board of Directors may, prior to a Board Retreat, solicit the thinking of Advisory Councils, Committees, Districts, affiliated societies, and liaison organizations, and may, as appropriate, invite representatives thereof to attend the Board Retreat.
+At least five (5) days written notice of the date, time, and place of the meetings of the Board of Directors shall be given by the President of the Association.

 Quorum.
-At any meeting of the Board of Directors, eleven (11) members shall constitute a quorum.
+At any meeting of the Board of Directors, fifteen (15) members shall constitute a quorum.

 Vacancies in Offices of the Board.
-In the event a vacancy occurs in the office of the Chairman, or if he becomes permanently unable to perform the duties of his office, the Chairman Elect shall succeed to that office and shall complete that term as well as the succeeding one (1) year term to which he would have normally succeeded.
-If the office of Chairman elect becomes vacant, or if he becomes permanently unable to perform the duties of the office, the office shall be filled by the members at the annual meeting of Type I members if the vacancy occurs prior to the annual meeting.
-If the vacancy occurs after the annual meeting of Type I members, the Board of Directors shall fill the vacancy from among its members.
-In the event a vacancy occurs in the offices of both the Chairman and the Chairman Elect, or if the holders of both offices become permanently unable to perform the duties of their offices, the Board of Directors shall elect a Chairman from among its members to serve for the remainder of the one (1) year term of the Chairman.
-Thereafter, these offices shall be filled at the annual meeting of Type 1 members.
+In the event a vacancy occurs in the office of the Chair, or if the Chair becomes permanently unable to perform the duties of the Chair’s office, the Chair Elect shall succeed to that office and shall complete that term as well as the succeeding one (1) year term to which the Chair Elect would have normally succeeded.
+If the office of Chair Elect becomes vacant, or if the Chair Elect becomes permanently unable to perform the duties of the office, the Chair Elect shall be filled by an affirmative vote of a majority of the members of the Board of Directors in attendance at the next Board of Directors meeting, a quorum being present.
+A new Chair and/or Chair Elect shall complete the remainder of that term as well as the succeeding one (1) year term.
+Thereafter, these offices shall be filled at the annual meeting or a special meeting of the Type I members.

 Rules and Regulations.
-In addition to the other powers of the Board of Directors, the Board shall have the power to adopt rules and regulations for the conduct of the affairs of the Association not inconsistent with these Bylaws or the Articles of Incorporation and to amend or repeal them at any regular meeting of the Board or a special meeting called for that purpose.
+In addition to the other powers of the Board of Directors, the Board of Directors shall have the power to adopt rules and regulations for the conduct of the affairs of the Association not inconsistent with these Bylaws or the Articles of Incorporation and to amend or repeal them at any regular meeting of the Board of Directors or a special meeting called for that purpose.